Medical Doctor Resume Example

 Residency programs last 3-7 years, depending on the specialty.
 You learn on the job, manage high-pressure situations, and develop clinical expertise every day.

-When I write a resume for this role, I focus on clinical skills, leadership experience, and evidence of continuous learning.
+When I write a resume for this role, I focus on clinical skills, leadership experience, and evidence of continuous learning, and I always pair it with a tailored cover letter.
 This helps program directors spot strong candidates quickly.

 I always start my resume with a clear contact section.
 This means your name, phone, email, and LinkedIn.
 Some programs want your AAMC ID or a photo, but not all.